Nadine Sierra: Biography

-Sierra is featured in the book Driven: Six Incredible Musical Journeys in which author Nick Romeo devoted one of the chapters ("Journeys") to her.
+Sierra is featured in the book Driven: Six Incredible Musical Journeys, in which author Nick Romeo devoted one of the chapters ("Journeys") to her.

-In January 2016, she performed at Venice New Year's Concert with Stefano Secco and at Milan's fabled La Scala as Gilda in Rigoletto with Leo Nucci.
-In January 2017 she sang in the New Year's Concert at Palermo's Teatro Massimo, followed in March by six performances as Ilia in Mozart's Idomeneo at the Metropolitan Opera in New York.
-In January 2019 she sang in the New Year's Concert at Venice's Teatro La Fenice.
+In January 2016, she performed at Venice New Year's Concert with Stefano Secco, and at Milan's fabled La Scala as Gilda in Rigoletto with Leo Nucci.

+In January 2017, she sang in the New Year's Concert at Palermo's Teatro Massimo, followed in March by six performances as Ilia in Mozart's Idomeneo at the Metropolitan Opera in New York.
+In January 2019, she sang in the New Year's Concert at Venice's Teatro La Fenice.

-In 2017, she was named the year's Richard Tucker Music Foundation Award Winner, and performed to great critical acclaim at the December 10th Gala.
+In 2017, she was named Richard Tucker Music Foundation Award Winner, and performed to great critical acclaim at the December 10th Gala.
 Sierra performed in the Concert de Paris under the Eiffel Tower in July 2017.
-Her 2017/2018 highlights include: Susanna in Mozart's Le Nozze di Figaro at The Metropolitan Opera, solo recitals in Dallas and New York City, a tour with Andrea Bocelli, Nannetta in Verdi's Falstaff at the Staatsoper Berlin, and Norina in Don Pasquale at the Opéra National de Paris.
+Her 2017/2018 highlights include Susanna in Mozart's Le Nozze di Figaro at The Metropolitan Opera, solo recitals in Dallas and New York City, a tour with Andrea Bocelli, Nannetta in Verdi's Falstaff at the Staatsoper Berlin, and Norina in Don Pasquale at the Opéra National de Paris.
 In 2018, she was named the Beverly Sills Artist Award Winner in a ceremony held at the Metropolitan Opera.

 She is a Universal Music Group artist with a solo album, There's a Place for Us, which was released August 24, 2018 on Deutsche Grammophon.
 In 2022, her Violetta in the Metropolitan Opera production of La Traviata was hailed as showing Sierra's "innate sense of style and line that recalls Italian sopranos of the past, with decadent rubatos that fall on just the right side of indulgence."